jhuang-job/github-slideshow/_posts/0000-01-02-jhuang-job.md

 layout: slide
 title: "Welcome to our Duoduo's slide!"
 ---
-Welcome home, I love you Duoduo!
+Welcome home, I love you Duoduo!❤️😍😘💕😁👍
 Use the left arrow to go back!